muhammedkocaoglu/AES-Advanced-Encryption-Standard-VHDL/README.md

 There are key(128 bit in binary) and message(128 bit in binary) as inputs and cipher text(128 bit in binary) as output.

-I'll simulate 3 exampes and they are all in hex:
+I simulated 3 exampes and they are all in hex:

 -------------------------------------------------------------